 What makes our approach to counselling unique?

-Dave and Katy were inspired to form Human-Nature through our shared passion and interest in taking the therapeutic process beyond the limitations of the office walls, to include interaction with the natural living systems around us, and the richness of lived experience.
-Both of us have had direct experiences of healing and inspiration through immersion in the natural world, and expanding our possibilities of self through challenge and adventure.
-We realized that if our most transformational moments did not happen while sitting on a couch, why would we expect this of others?
+Human-Nature Counselling was formed due to a shared passion and interest in taking the therapeutic process beyond the limitations of the office walls, to include interaction with the natural living systems around us, and the richness of lived experience.
+All of our team members have had direct experiences of healing and inspiration through immersion in the natural world, and expanding our possibilities of self through challenge and adventure.
+If many of our most transformational moments did not happen while sitting on a couch, why would we expect this of others?
 Thus, we have found ourselves in work and educational environments where being outdoors, engaging in play, and learning by doing are the norm rather than the exception.
-It is from this personal, professional, and educational knowing that we strive to create new possibilities of healing for children, youth, adults and families through the dynamic approaches of Ecotherapy, Adventure Therapy, and experiential learning.
+It is from this personal, professional, and educational knowing that we strive to create new possibilities of healing for children, youth, adults and families through the dynamic approaches of Ecotherapy, Adventure Therapy, and Outdoor Experiential Learning.

 What does this approach look like in action?